yogoledanger/203-training/python.md

 ## Some hints

 ### Tools
-Anaconda, python version 3, IPython, Spyder...
+Anaconda, IPython, Spyder, Jupyter notebook...

+### Versions and interpreters

+v2.7 and v3.7
+cpython, jython...

 ### Zen of Python